Quick recap: What is a CRM?

-By improving product information and offering a better overview of demand forecasting, a manufacturing CRMs shorten the time to market and enable any operation to be more agile.
+By improving product information and offering a better overview of demand forecasting, manufacturing CRMs shorten the time to market and enable any operation to be more agile.

 It’s a no-brainer that to keep your business afloat, you need to keep delivering high-quality work.
 Defective products bear large costs, both in dollars and reputation capital.

 Manufacturing ERPs with a CRM module provide the answer in analytics.
 Because the system keeps all the data together, including hard product data and qualitative feedback captured in customer conversations, your business can identify potential production flaws before they impact the bottom line.